IverMartinson/MegaDumbOS/README.md

 ## OS

-&nbsp;### Language
+&nbsp; ### Language
-&nbsp;The MegaDumbOS kernel is written in C, with a kernel entry in x86 ASM.
+&nbsp; The MegaDumbOS kernel is written in C, with a kernel entry in x86 ASM.

 &nbsp;### Bootloader
 &nbsp;The OS's bootloader is GRUB.